 BM: We used elements of it, it wasn’t totally binaural.
-Beckett’s Room had been recorded exclusively binaurally, but in Chekhov’s First Play we had used binaural recording for moments, and for getting textures.
+Beckett’s Room had been recorded exclusively binaurally, but in Chekhov’s First Play we had used the binaural recording for moments, and for getting textures.
 It is just that sound is just not – it’s one of the reasons why it’s not so good in theatre, because the sound isn’t good enough.
 If you’re in a big auditorium and you’re at the back you’re sort of uninvolved, in a way.
-And when you go to the cinema and it’s the state-of-the-art Dolby surround and it’s such an awesome experience that you can be enveloped in.
-There’s no reason why theatre shouldn’t have that same sonic ambition.
+And when you go to the cinema and it’s the state-of-the-art Dolby surround and it’s such an awesome experience that you can be enveloped in, there’s no reason why theatre shouldn’t have that same sonic ambition.
 Of course practically it’s not always achievable and that’s understandable, but it can aspire to that.
-So the real, the biggest problem with the headphone show was how to go back.
+So the biggest problem with the headphone show was how to go back.
 After we made a headphone show we were just so disappointed to not make every show on headphones.
 It’s a relief because it’s very complicated and it brings a load of technical concerns and costs with it but you can afford such an intimate communication that it’s a shame.
 So it’s hard.
 So actually, since we’ve made that headphone show all our other shows we’ve been trying to: ‘Can you achieve the same effects but without the headphones?’, using sound in such an involved way.

-DR: But what you’re describing sounds like you’re still prioritising the theatre experience, which is just then served by this extra–aural dimension that is possible through the headphones, rather than being driven by that interest in what that technology can do.
+DR: But what you’re describing sounds like you’re still prioritising the theatre experience, which is just then served by this extra aural dimension that is possible through the headphones, rather than being driven by that interest in what that technology can do.

 BM: Maybe, but I think together: it’s all just in tandem actually.
 Like I was saying at the beginning, you want to create a scenario where you can’t remove one element, like it wouldn’t work.
-So actually, I don’t want to go to a show and it just be a sound experiment, and I don’t want to go to a show and it just be a design experiment, a visual design.
+So actually, I don’t want to go to a show and it just be a sound experiment, and I don’t want to go to a show and it just be a design experiment, visual design.
 You want to go and know why every element is there and they speak to each other and harmonise.
 You want to have a complete, a total experience in that way.
-Of course that doesn’t mean there can’t be a show where you just sit in darkness and have an aural experience, but actually the darkness is the set design there.
+Of course that doesn’t mean there can’t be a show where you sit in darkness and have an aural experience, but actually the darkness is the set design there.
 So there’s been a very considered set design it just so happens to be complete pitch black, which is very hard to achieve.

-BK: The one thing that I would say is that when we make our shows, and having been in rehearsal rooms – having directed pieces and been an assistant director in rehearsal rooms that aren’t Dead Centre shows – I think the Dead Centre rehearsal room is much harder to be in and involves much, much, much more technical working out of problems.
-It seems to me, and I think that this is massively true, it’s definitely true of the Beckett’s Room show, but it’s perhaps even more true of the Freud show we just made in Vienna, that you start on day one with absolutely no idea how on Earth you’re going to achieve it and a strong nagging suspicion that you’re not going to achieve it.
+BK: One thing I would say is that when we make our shows, and having been in rehearsal rooms – having directed pieces and been an assistant director in rehearsal rooms that aren’t Dead Centre shows – I think the Dead Centre rehearsal room is much harder to be in and involves much, much, much more technical working out of problems.
+It seems to me, and I think that this is massively true, it’s definitely true of the Beckett’s Room show, but it’s perhaps even more true of the Freud show we just made in Vienna, that you start on day one with absolutely no idea how on earth you’re going to achieve it and a strong nagging suspicion that you’re not going to achieve it.
 I think all of the pieces we’ve made probably do sort of fit into that category.
 There’s something quite honest about it, I think.
 Okay, with the Freud show you’re introducing an audience member and we use the audience member’s live testimony to create content in the show.
-But it’s often to do with technological ambition as well and trying to test the limits of what technological ambitions – of what technology can do for an audience.
-And it does keep you honest as a practitioner, I think, because it means you really don’t waste time.
+But it’s often to do with technological ambition as well and trying to test the limits of what technology can do for an audience.
+And it does keep one honest as a practitioner, I think, because it means you really don’t waste time.
 You can’t afford to waste time.

-BM: They are usually premised around that – we try and form an idea, Ben and I, we investigate it a little bit based on a rough understanding on how it might be achieved.
+BM: They are usually premised around that – we try and form an idea, Ben and I, we investigate it a little bit based on a rough understanding of how it might be achieved.
 Then we take it to somebody who knows about it and it’s only when they say: ‘Yes, you can do that’, and then we pursue it.
 Only once – and it really broke my heart and really, really shook me, in a way, creatively it was quite damaging – did we have something that just didn’t work, and that was in Shakespeare’s Last Play at the Schaubühne.
 We had a whole element of technology of live GPS tracking on all the characters that was going to monitor them and we had been told – absolutely this is on us, it’s not on this coder – but we had been told that it’s possible but he did, this coder, did qualify that it’s very unreliable and it’s very hard to achieve.
 He said: ‘We might get it to a position where this works but it might actually fail and then what?’
 And we had too many eggs in that basket going: ‘No, no, it works’, and that was one time where a planned technological element just absolutely had to be cut at the eleventh hour from a show, and the show quickly re-conceived to work without it.
-And we got to a performance, there was other things going on so we kind of got it over the line but it was a big – it gave me a fright!
+And we got to a performance, there were other things going on so we kind of got it over the line but it was a big – it gave me a fright!
 You know, it gave me a fright to pursue something so far and then it doesn’t work, you know?
-So it made me nervous for a while afterwards but hopefully we’ve got our ambition back.
+It made me nervous for a while afterwards but hopefully we’ve got our ambition back.

-DR: I do want to ask you a few more questions with this work with the audience and how that journey has changed through the different shows.
+DR: I do want to ask you a few more questions to do with this work with the audience and how that journey has changed through the different shows.
 You’ve just mentioned casting the audience at the beginning of Lippy, we’ve talked about the audience becoming ghosts in Hamnet.
-You mentioned the audience – is it the audience that comes on stage as part of the Freud play, a member of audience comes of stage?
+You mentioned the audience – is it the audience that comes on stage as part of the Freud play, a member of audience comes on stage?

 BM: Yes, yes.